lindsaykwardell/hlc-nuxt/content/home/home.md

 **_Health is holistic_**

 Mind, body, and spirit-- health encompasses all aspects of our being and at HLC we ensure that the care we deliver affirms that.

+**_Healthcare needs to be inclusive and trauma-informed_**

+Healthy Living Community welcomes people of all identities and lived experiences.
+We know and celebrate that everybody and every body is different.
+We acknowledge that medical trauma is real, and our goal is to support you in finding a safe home for your medical care that allows you to embrace healing when and how you are ready for it.

 **_Healthcare should be a conversation, and there is no "one size fits all" model for health_**